beakos/cli-cheatsheet/README.md

 I will be adding more to this cheatsheet as I go and also sanitise notetaking format.

-Markdown files present in markdown will slowly be intergrated into webpage.
+Commands present in markdown files will slowly be intergrated into webpage.

 # Current Status of Documents
 This repository is currently under research, development and review.